© Copyright. All rights reserved.

 The last section of the book includes six variations of blues changes and four variations of rhythm changes.

 Also included in this section are daily exercises, scale patterns, modes and a recommended song list.
-The CD gives you the opportunity to play with one of the finest rhythm sections around.
+The play-along tracks give you the opportunity to play with one of the finest rhythm sections around.
 It is in stereo with the bass, piano and drums on the left, piano and drums on the right.
 The examples in the book are presented with sample bass lines or as chord progressions only.
 You can either follow along with the bass (left channel) or practice your own lines (right channel) with piano and drums as your accompaniment.